defencedog/orangepi3b_v2.1/peripherals/README.md

 # Peripherals I bought
+To make modules for any peripheral to be attached with SBC it is compulsory to install kernel heders.
+If you are making Armbian or any other OS `.img` during compile time pass this flag `HEADERS_INSTALL=yes`

 ## BT / WIFI
 The onboard Broadcom AP6256 BT / WIFI chip has good WIFI but poor BT especially for audio streaming; for general purpose keyboard / mouse connectivity it's OK.
 AP6256 discovers my 5.0GHz WIFI but connection is very unstable.
 It is stable at 2.5GHz